Nourish - What’s the Scoop on: Ginseng

 The English word “ginseng” originates from the Chinese term renshen.
 Ren meaning “person” and shen meaning “plant root”.
 This is because the root of the ginseng plant looks similar to the legs of a person.

-Ginseng root has been used for more than 2000 years, with the first traces of its description being found in the famous Chiu-zhang text, the Chinese depiction of the creation story.
+This root has more than 2000 years of history, with the first traces of its description found in the famous Chiu-zhang text, the Chinese depiction of the creation story.

 What are the different types of Ginseng?